Stivvo/wayPreview/README.md

 ## Options

-All the options can be found with ``wayPreviewClient --help``.
-Those options can only be set from the client and have effect on the server.
+All the options can be found with ``wayPreviewClient --help`` or ``wayPreviewServer --help``.
 They allow to open a file, set any number of options, or both.
+Options are normally set from the client, but it may be useful to set them directly on the server when it is started for the first time.

 ```
 Usage: wayPreviewClient [options] [file]